Dynamics of clusters of galaxies with extended $f(\chi)$ gravity: Perturbation theory

-The general field equations are of fourth order in the derivatives of the metric tensor.
-In dealing with the algebraic manipulations for the perturbations to our \( f(R) \) theory of gravity, T. Bernal, S. Mendoza and L.A.
-Torres have developed a code in the Computer Algebra System (CAS) Maxima, the MEXICAS (Metric EXtended-gravity Incorporated through a Computer Algebraic System) code (licensed with a GNU Public License Version 3).
-The code is described in Appendix B of \citet{mendoza13} and can be downloaded from: http://www.mendozza.org/sergio/mexicas.
+In this subsection, we present the perturbation analysis for $f(\chi)$ metric theories.
+Perturbations applied to metric theories of gravity, including GR, are extensively detailed in the monograph by~\citet{will93}.
+In particular, for $f(R)$ metric theories, \citet{stabile09} have developed a second order perturbation analysis and applied it to lenses and clusters of galaxies \citep{capozziello-clusters}.

-In a more general description of the gravitational field, the mathematical form of the field's action~\eqref{action} includes the Schwarzschild mass (through $L_M$) into the integral.
-This means a modification to the standard Lagrangian description of the gravitational field since the matter content is generally assumed to appear only in the matter action~\eqref{matter-action}.
-However, according to \citet{sobouti07,yetli-tesis,mendoza13}, modifications at the very fundamental level of Hilbert's action could be expected when discussing extensions of gravity.
+The general field equations~(\ref{einstein:eqs})-(\ref{trace:einstein}) are of fourth order in the derivatives of the metric tensor $g_{\mu\nu}$.
+In dealing with the algebraic manipulations of the perturbations of an $f(R)$ metric theory of gravity, T.~Bernal, S.~Mendoza and L.A.~Torres developed a code in the Computer Algebra System (CAS) Maxima, the MEXICAS (Metric Extended-gravity Incorporated through a Computer Algebraic System) code (licensed with a GNU Public License Version 3).
+The code is described in \citet{mendoza13} and can be downloaded from: \textit{http://www.mendozza.org/sergio/mexicas}.
+We use it to obtain the field equations up to the fourth order in perturbations as described in the next subsections.